 Millions of shares, likes, posts, and tweets spread content around the web.
 But if it’s your content, and you didn’t give permission, you need to force a social media take-down.

-After years of working hard, you have that Eureka moment you’ve always hoped for; an original idea, tune, story or work of art.
-You hone it, develop it, fashion it, and then start to get the word out, only to discover the word isn’t just out, it’s everywhere.
+After years of working hard, you have that Eureka moment you’ve always hoped for; an original idea, tune, story, or work of art.
+You hope it, develop it, fashion it, and then start to get the word out, only to discover the word isn’t just out, it’s everywhere.

 To your horror, you find your new idea and creative work has been posted on Facebook, tweeted about on Twitter, and pinned on Pinterest.
 There’s even a YouTube video and you aren’t in it.